Pantai Remis

 Pantai Remis is a coastal town in Manjung District, Perak, Malaysia.
 It is situated in between Simpang (near Taiping) and Sitiawan.

 History

 The town was founded in the late 1940s.
 The name is probably derived from a type of sea shell, Remis, which has a greyish shell and is easily crushed.
-It lies on the estuary of the Bruas River, and it is believed that the once prosperous Hindu Kingdom of Gangga Negara's port of entry was here.
+It lies on the estuary of the Bruas River, and it is believed that the once prosperous Hindu Kingdom of Gangga Nagara's port of entry was here.
 The Bruas tree which is no longer found in Bruas can still be found growing in Pengkalan Baru.

 Economy

 Pantai Remis is a commercial district that serves as the heartland for the surrounding towns as far north as Terong on Highway A101; to the south to Segari on Highway 60; to the south-east to Kampong Baru Sungai Batu, Kampong Batu Dua Belas, Kampong Melayu and Changkat Keruing on Highway A12.
 Rubber, palm oil, rice, sugar cane and fishing are the major industries in this town.